 The crowdfunding platforms pool the funds from each investor and invest them in a single property.
 All details about the property, its income, risks, and any information about the investor are disclosed, along with an investment grade.

 The higher the grade (usually A – F), the less risk the investment poses, and the smaller the reward, and vice versa.
 Crowdfunded investments usually have a long holding period, so it’s important to understand each investment and its requirements.

 Peer-to-peer lending is like crowdfunding, but you loan money to individuals instead of funding real estate deals.

-In addition to investments earning physicians passive income, there are side gigs you can start to increase your income streams.
+In addition to investments that earn physicians passive income, there are several side gigs you can start to increase your income streams.

-This form of passive income may require some work, but diversifying your income streams can be worth it.
+This form of passive income may require some work upfront, but diversifying your income streams can be worth it.

 1. Start Blogging and Share Your Knowledge

 Blogging is an excellent form of passive income.
 While it requires work because blog posts don’t produce themselves, it can become passive income.